Naledi Pandor: Minister of Higher Education and Training (2018–2019)

+Minister of International Relations and Cooperation (2019–2024)

 After the 2019 general election, the Ministry of Higher Education and Training was split.
 Pandor was speculated to be appointed Deputy President of South Africa.
 She was Ramaphosa's original choice for Deputy President back in 2017 at the ANC's elective conference.
 She was instead appointed Minister of International Relations and Cooperation and assumed office on 30 May 2019.

 In response to the 2022 Russian invasion of Ukraine, Pandor and the Department of International Relations and Cooperation were initially critical of the invasion and released a statement, in which they called on Russia to withdraw its forces in Ukraine immediately.
 Ramaphosa was reportedly unhappy with Pandor and the department's statement, because it contradicted South Africa's position that negotiation was needed to end the war.
 Pandor later backtracked on her position, toeing the party line instead.

 On 10 March 2022, Pandor said that she supported the idea of a single African currency to increase intra-continental trade.

 In September 2022, Pandor stood in for Ramaphosa at the Seventy-seventh session of the United Nations General Assembly after he had decided to return to South Africa due to the ongoing electricity crisis after his working visit in Washington, D.C.
 In her address to the assembly, Pandor said that all ongoing wars and conflicts around the world should be given equal attention.
 She also called for Israel to be held accountable for its "destructive actions" in the Israeli–Palestinian conflict, for the embargo against Cuba to be lifted and echoed the African Union's call for sanctions against Zimbabwe to be lifted.

 Pandor was one of a number of sitting cabinet ministers who unsuccessfully sought re-election to the National Executive Committee of the African National Congress at the party's 55th National Conference in December 2022.

+Reacting to the ICC arrest warrant for Vladimir Putin, Pandor criticized the International Criminal Court (ICC) for not having what she called an "evenhanded approach" to all leaders responsible for violations of international law.
+South Africa, which failed in its obligation to arrest visiting Sudanese President Omar al-Bashir in June 2015, invited Russian President Vladimir Putin to the 15th BRICS Summit of leaders of Brazil, Russia, India, China and South Africa in August 2023.
+In May 2023, Pandor announced that she had approved diplomatic immunity for Vladimir Putin and his officials so that they could attend the 15th BRICS Summit despite the ICC arrest warrant.